-COVID-19 Impact and Council response The impact of COVID on the Council's financial position was subject to monthly financial analysis and presented to Cabinet and Budget & Performance Panel alongside financial impact returns to central government.
+The impact of COVID on the Council's financial position was subject to monthly financial analysis and presented to Cabinet and Budget & Performance Panel alongside financial impact returns to central government.

 Quarterly budget monitoring reports provided a COVID/ Non-COVID forecast information as well as commentary on the position of the Capital Programme and any delays in delivery.

 COVID related expenditure was coordinated and governed centrally in accordance with delegated authorities.
-All specific grant allocations were accounted for and controlled in compliance with of the conditions of the grant and our financial rules and proced
+All specific grant funds and allocations were accounted for and controlled in compliance with the terms of the conditions of the grant and our financial rules and procedures.

+Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability

+Compliance Review

-Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability Compliance Review The Council endeavours always to be open and transparent.
-The regulations, policies and governance arrangements set out in the Code of Corporate Governance have been applied throughout the year for the Council and can be accessed here: The Council is compliant with the Local Government Transparency Code 2015 Each year we publish information on our website outlining how we spend Council Tax income.
-A 'Narrative Report' is published within the Statement of Accounts to reflect the Council's key achievements The Council's website is comprehensive, accurate and user friendly The Council has an on-line Planning Application Policy Annual presentations are delivered for elected Members concerning the Council's finances as part of the production of the Revenue Estimates, the Capital Programme and the update of the MTFS An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion The Council complies with both the Public Sector Internal Audit Standards and CIPFA's Statement on the role of the Head of Audit (2010) In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed annually The Audit Committee work programme provides the opportunity for the Head of Internal Audit and Assurance to have a private and confidential discussion with the Audit Committee Members The Council has a RIPA Policy in place and officers who use social media to carry out surveillance have received relevant training Arrangements for accountability and prevention of corruption when working with suppliers and partners are documented within the Council's Contract Procedure Rules COVID-19 Impact and Council response At to onset of the pandemic in accordance with regulations face to face meetings were temporarily cancelled with virtual meetings commencing 28th April.
+The Council endeavours always to be open and transparent.
+The regulations, policies and governance arrangements set out in the Code of Corporate Governance have been applied throughout the year for the Council and can be accessed here:

+- The Council is compliant with the Local Government Transparency Code 2015 - Each year we publish information on our website outlining how we spend Council Tax income. - A 'Narrative Report' is published within the Statement of Accounts to reflect the Council's key achievements - The Council's website is comprehensive, accurate and user friendly - The Council has an on-line Planning Application Policy - Annual presentations are delivered for elected Members concerning the Council's finances as part of the production of the Revenue Estimates, the Capital Programme and the update of the MTFS - An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion - The Council ensures that all audit recommendations are subject to a follow-up audit ensuring that recommendations are acted upon - The Council complies with both the Public Sector Internal Audit Standards and CIPFA's Statement on the role of the Head of Audit (2010) - In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed annually - The Audit Committee work programme provides the opportunity for the Head of Internal Audit and Assurance to have a private and confidential discussion with the Audit Committee Members - The Council has a RIPA Policy in place and officers who use social media to carry out surveillance have received relevant training - Arrangements for accountability and prevention of corruption when working with suppliers and partners are documented within the Council's Contract Procedure Rules

+At to onset of the pandemic in accordance with regulations face to face meetings were temporarily cancelled with virtual meetings commencing 28th April.
 Reports and minutes were published and made available to the public in the usual way.

 A temporary scheme of delegation addressing decision making and spending during the pandemic was introduced in June 2020 to ensure each allocation of the Council's resources was carefully considered and approved.